anandabilal/HappyBookStore/README.md

 1. Install XAMPP, then start Apache and MySQL module (make sure these two modules are active, otherwise the application can't connect to the database and won't start).
 2. Go to http://localhost/phpmyadmin/.
 3. Create a database named 'happybookstoredb'.
-4. Open the project's directory in a terminal and run the command php artisan migrate:refresh, php artisan db:seed, and php artisan serve.
+4. Open the project's directory in a terminal and run the command:
+- php artisan migrate:refresh (to migrate tables to the database)
+- php artisan db:seed (to fill those table with values)
+- php artisan serve
 5. Open the link given after the last command to open the web application.

 Below is the preview and/or flow of the application: